hdra/hndr.me/content/when-noise-gets-too-much.md

 clean up my feeds.
 I use RSS only to keep updated with some blogs of people whose writing I find interesting.
 Most of the are only updated occasionally, and I find myself reading almost every single one of them.
-The only tech blogs I follow are few that I find still publish actual professional news and pieces, like [The Verge][verge], or [PandoDaily][pando], and I keep up with their updates through channels like Twitter and/ or Facebook.
+The only tech blogs I follow are few that I find still publish actual professional news and pieces I enjoy reading, like [The Verge][verge].
+I keep up with their updates selectively through channels like Twitter and/ or Facebook instead of trying to keep up with everything they published.

 Same case with the stuffs I kept on my hard drive.
 I deleted every videos and books that I find not too relevant because of the technology changes, or those that I found not too interesting